gitcodeus/hello-world/README.md

 # hello-world
 beginner github tutorial
-Here i made some changes firs time.
+Here i made some changes firs time and second time also.